qaware/cloud-native-explab/capi/gcp/README.md

 This lab describes how to spin up GKE clusters using Cluster API.

+## Installation

+You need to have `clusterctl`, `gcloud`, `Packer` and `Ansible` installed locally for this lab.
+Alternativly, use the `cn-explab-shell` Docker image for a consistent local CLI tool setup.

 ## Setup a Network and Cloud NAT

 If the Google project is freshly setup than you need to configure the `default` network appropriately.